Mokuhankan Spring Woodblock Matsuri!

 Nature

 The genre known as kacho-ga ('flower-bird' pictures) was another mainstay of the woodblock print world.
-Frequently incorporating poetic references, and always seasonal ones, such designs closed matched Japanese aesthetic sensibilities.
+Frequently incorporating poetic references, and always seasonal ones, such designs closely matched Japanese aesthetic sensibilities.

 General interest